 Finally, we find that generating useful information is critical for addressing data production failure by accelerating the Cycle of Doubt process.
-In this sense, having a situated understanding around data production was important as field knowledge was hardly used in a vacuum to address data production failure.
-While task repetition was essential for developing a situated understanding of the data production, we find some data production tasks yielded insufficient information feedback to apply available heuristics or the ability to apply sub-experiments.
+In this sense, having a situated understanding around data production was important as field knowledge was not used in a vacuum when addressing data production failures.
+While task repetition was essential for developing a situated understanding of the data production, we find some data production tasks yielded insufficient information feedback to apply available heuristics or the guide sub-experiments.
 This was particularly the case for much of the chemical synthesis conducted in open systems.
-Learning from failures is difficult in such conditions where some failures are often resolved by arbitrary variables such as replacing equipment or reagents.
+Learning from failures is difficult in such conditions, where some failures are often resolved by arbitrary variables, such as replacing equipment or reagents.
 In contrast, data production failures from closed systems, such as chemical reactors, were much more tractable as our participants were able to systematically generate subexperiments in relatively well-isolated conditions.
-Given such an apparent difference in instability in the data production tasks, we expect to observe substantial field and subfield variations in managing data production failures.
+Given such an apparent difference in task uncertainty, we expect to observe substantial field and subfield variations in managing data production failures (Fuchs 1992).
 Overall, these results show the prevalence of data production failures, the importance of situated knowledge for addressing such failures, and the contextual contingencies that affect access to such situated knowledge.
 These findings provide important guidance for understanding the work of science.